daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_09_explore_m365_defender_portal.md

 In this task, you'll explore how Microsoft Secure Score can help an organization improve its security posture.

-1. From the Welcome page of the Microsoft Defender portal, select **Microsoft Secure Score**, from the title bar of the card (the text will turn blue).
-Alternatively, you can select **Secure score** from the left navigation panel.
+1. You should still be in the Microsoft Defender portal.
+From the left navigation panel, expand **Exposure Management** than select **Secure score**.
+If Exposure Management is not shown in your tenant, then from the Welcome page of the Microsoft Defender portal, scroll down until you see the card for **Microsoft Secure Score**.
+Select the title of the card (the text will turn blue when you place your mouse cursor over the title of the card).

 1. The Microsoft Secure Score page opens to the Overview tab.
 Microsoft Secure Score is a measurement of an organization's security posture.
 Your organization’s secure score is shown as a percentage, along with the number of points you've achieved out of the total possible points and broken down by category.
 Select **Include**, next to where it says Your secure score.
 A small window opens that allows you to include the achievable score, Planned score, and Current license score in the breakdown of your organization's secure score.
 Select  **Include** again to close the window.